BuidlGuidl/SpeedRunEthereum/README.md

 ```

 At this point, you should have the app available at <http://localhost:3000>.
 By default, a locale JSON file (`packages/backend/local_database/local_db.json`) is used as the database.
 This is intended for testing and demo usage.
 In order to set it up for production usage, we provide a Firebase database adaptor.
-You can also easily create your own database adapter.
+You can also easily create your own database adapter (check `packages/backend/services/db.js`).

 ---

 ## Firebase Setup (optional)

-If you want to use Firebase (firestore) for data storage.
-You'll need to create a Firebase project and place the service account key configuration in `packages/backend/firebaseServiceAccountKey.json`.
+If you want to use Firebase (firestore) for data storage, you'll need to create a Firebase project and place the service account key configuration in `packages/backend/firebaseServiceAccountKey.json`.
 You can generate and download the file at <https://console.cloud.google.com/>, under IAM & Admin > Service Accounts > Keys.

 Then you will have to create a `.env` file in `packages/backend/` and add `DATABASE_SERVICE=firebase` (see a sample here `packages/backend/.env.sample`).